Get Your Free Quote

 Both engineered and solid hardwood are real wood flooring, and both deliver the beauty and warmth homeowners desire.
 The right choice depends on your subfloor type, moisture conditions, and personal preferences.
 Engineered hardwood is the better option when installing over concrete slabs, in basements, in kitchens, or over radiant heat systems.
 Solid hardwood is preferred when you want the ability to refinish many times over the floor's lifetime.

-Our team at 2020 Flooring Solutions will evaluate your space, discuss your priorities, and recommend the right type of hardwood for your specific project.
+Our team at 2020 Flooring will evaluate your space, discuss your priorities, and recommend the right type of hardwood for your specific project.
 We carry both solid and engineered options from all the major brands, so you are never limited in your choices.

 Explore Engineered Hardwood for Your Home